The Crossing of the Danube

 The Goths themselves had a complex relationship with Rome.
 Since the 3rd century, various Gothic groups had alternately raided Roman territory and served as Roman auxiliaries.
 The Thervingi Goths, who now sought refuge, had generally maintained peaceful relations and adopted many Roman customs, including a form of Christianity (albeit the Arian version considered heretical by Rome).

 Emperor Valens, ruling from Constantinople, faced a difficult decision.
 His eastern armies were engaged against Persia, leaving the Danube frontier thinly defended.
-The Goths could provide valuable military manpower – but settling such a large population would strain local resources and administration.
+The Goths could provide valuable military manpower, but settling such a large population would strain local resources and administration badly.

-The Empire had successfully absorbed immigrant populations before, but never on this scale.
+The Empire had absorbed immigrant populations before, though never on this scale.
 The normal process of gradual integration would be severely tested.
-Moreover, the Hunnic threat that drove the Goths to seek refuge represented a new type of danger – highly mobile mounted warriors with military capabilities that would transform warfare in late antiquity.
+The Hunnic threat that drove the Goths westward also represented a genuinely new kind of danger: highly mobile mounted warriors whose capabilities would transform warfare across late antiquity.

 The Crisis Unfolds

 The decision to admit the Goths proved catastrophic in its execution, though the alternatives might have been worse.
-Lupicinus and his fellow commanders attempted to process the refugees systematically, but were overwhelmed by the numbers.
-Food shortages quickly developed as local supplies proved inadequate for the massive influx.
+Lupicinus and his fellow commanders attempted to process the refugees systematically and were overwhelmed by the numbers.
+Food shortages developed quickly as local supplies proved inadequate for the massive influx.

 Corrupt Roman officials exploited the situation, selling food to the starving Goths at extortionate prices.
 Gothic families were forced to sell their children into slavery to survive.
-Rather than dispersing the newcomers, Roman authorities concentrated them in squalid camps where disease and desperation festered.
+Roman authorities concentrated the newcomers in squalid camps where disease and desperation festered, rather than dispersing them across the region where resources were less strained.

-The Gothic leader Fritigern maintained order initially, counseling patience to his people.
-But tensions exploded when Lupicinus, fearing a revolt, attempted to assassinate the Gothic leadership at a feast.
-Fritigern escaped, and the Goths rose in open rebellion.
+The Gothic leader Fritigern maintained order at first, counseling patience.
+But tensions exploded when Lupicinus, fearing revolt, attempted to assassinate the Gothic leadership at a feast.
+Fritigern escaped.
+The Goths rose in open rebellion.

 From the Roman perspective, the situation spiraled out of control with frightening speed.
 As one contemporary chronicler wrote: "They who had hoped to find homes and protection within the Empire now ranged across it as enemies, plundering the villages and countryside of Thrace."

-Emperor Valens received the news with fury and alarm.
+Emperor Valens received the news with fury.
 He rushed west from the Persian frontier with his best troops, determined to crush the Gothic uprising personally.
 His western colleague Gratian promised reinforcements, but Valens was eager for glory and unwilling to wait.

 The resulting Battle of Adrianople in 378 CE became one of Rome's most devastating defeats.
-The Gothic cavalry proved superior to Roman forces in both tactics and numbers.
-Two-thirds of the eastern Roman army was destroyed, and Emperor Valens himself was killed – his body never found.
+Gothic cavalry proved superior to Roman forces in both tactics and numbers.
+Two-thirds of the eastern Roman army was destroyed.
+Emperor Valens himself was killed, his body never found.

 Consequences and Impact

-The disaster at Adrianople marked a turning point from which the Western Roman Empire never fully recovered.
-The myth of Roman military invincibility was shattered.
-The Goths established themselves as an autonomous power within Roman territory, setting a precedent that would be followed by other Germanic peoples.
+Adrianople shattered the myth of Roman military invincibility.
+The Goths established themselves as an autonomous power within Roman territory, setting a precedent that other Germanic peoples would follow.
+The Western Roman Empire never fully recovered from the blow.

 The military losses were particularly devastating because the professional Roman army could not easily replace such casualties.
-Increasingly, Rome would rely on Germanic troops to defend its borders – a dependency that would prove fatal in the long run.
+Increasingly, Rome would rely on Germanic troops to defend its borders, a dependency that would prove fatal over the following century.

-The refugee crisis of 376 CE also demonstrated the Empire's administrative limitations.
-Despite its sophisticated bureaucracy, Rome proved unable to handle large-scale population movements humanely and effectively.
+The refugee crisis of 376 CE also exposed the Empire's administrative limits.
+Despite its sophisticated bureaucracy, Rome proved unable to handle large-scale population movements humanely or effectively.
 The resulting bitterness poisoned relations between Romans and Goths for generations.

 Looking Ahead